 Since the practice of pranayama required requires alignment, flexibility, lung capacity as well as the strength and understanding necessary to sit and breathe correctly, pranayama is introduced after a firm foundation in asana (posture) has been established.
 In the beginning level classes, breath awareness is developed to prepare for the practice of pranayama.

 Advise your teacher of your concerns, injuries, or conditions before class.
 Iyengar teachers are trained to modify and suggest alternative strategies (or postures) to enable you to practice safely and intelligently.

 Yoga is open to people of all ages and all levels of physical condition.
 Do not be put off from trying a yoga class because you feel that you are too old, too stiff, too fat, too thin, too tired, etc. Yoga has something to offer everyone.

-Wear shorts or footless tights and clothes that allow you to move easily and that enable the teacher to observe you well.
+Wear shorts or footless tights and clothes that allow you to move easily.
 Yoga is always practiced in bare feet.
-Please do not wear perfume or heavy jewelry.

 Yoga is best practiced on an empty stomach.
 We suggest waiting a few hours after a heavy meal and at least one hour after a light snack before taking class.

 No, Iyengar yoga is very beneficial for people with tight muscles and joints.
 Iyengar yoga works with finding a balance between strength and flexibility.
 Through attention to correct alignment and the use of props, stiff muscles are safely stretched.